How to Look up an LLC in Texas? (Most Effective Method)

 Luckily, you can do a trademark search through the United States Patent and Trademark Office's website [3].
 You’ll download and fill out a trademark search application form from the website.

-You may contact the office through a call to the state business information line, email, or pay to search the SOSDirect site.
+You may contact the office by calling the state business information line, emailing, or paying to search the SOSDirect site.

 Once you find that your name isn't trademarked yet, you can download and fill out form 901—Trademark Application—to register a trademark for your LLC name in Texas [4].